Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

-Let us introduce the so-called `cavity' marginal distribution for flux $v^{f}_{i}$ (or $v^{d}_{i}$) obtained by (i) removing in Eq. \ref{eq:Gauss-dep-free} the univariate Gaussian factor associated with that flux, (ii) marginalizing over the auxiliary fluxes and (iii) marginalizing over all other fluxes except $v^{f}_{i}$ (or $v^{d}_{i}$), that is
+Let us introduce the so-called `cavity' marginal distribution for flux $v^{f}_{i}$ (or $v^{d}_{i}$) obtained by (i) removing in Eq. (\ref{eq:Gauss-dep-free}) the univariate Gaussian factor associated with the target flux (here we multiply the full Gaussian by its inverse), (ii) marginalizing over the auxiliary fluxes, and (iii) marginalizing over all other fluxes except $v^{f}_{i}$ (or $v^{d}_{i}$), that is

-Performing the Gaussian integration in Eqs. \ref{eq:cavities1}, \ref{eq:cavities2}, we get a univariate density for the target flux, which we parametrize by a mean $\mu^{\textbackslash i,\alpha}_{i}$ and a variance $\Sigma^{\textbackslash i,\alpha}_{ii}$ (for $\alpha = {d,f}$ ):
+Performing the Gaussian integration in Eqs. (\ref{eq:cavities1}), (\ref{eq:cavities2}), we get a univariate density for the target flux, which we parametrize by a mean $\mu^{\char`\\ i,\alpha}_{i}$ and a variance $\Sigma^{\char`\\ i,\alpha}_{ii}$ (for $\alpha = {d,f}$ ):

 Let us also introduce the `tilted' distribution for flux $v^{f}_{i}$ (or $v^{d}_{i}$) which is defined as the `cavity' density times the exact prior of the considered flux, i.e.